 All pupils, parent/carers, staff, students, governors and supply staff must sign an Acceptable Use Agreement which is retained in the school office.

-All users are directed to the schools e-safety policy and Keeping Your Children Safe On Line document available on the school website.
+All users are directed to the school's e-safety policy on the school website for further reference.

 All staff receive e-safety training and the school's e-safety coordinator is Samantha Leslie.